Dynamics of quantum coherence in many-body localized systems: Measures of quantum coherence

 \section{Measures of quantum coherence}

-The concept of quantum coherence is based on a given basis under which all diagonal density matrices form a set of incoherent states.
+Based on the measurement scheme proposed in Ref.~\cite{baumgratz2014quantifying}, the concept of quantum coherence is based on a given basis under which all diagonal density matrices form a set of incoherent states.
 Incoherent operations are required to map this set onto itself.
-Then, a $d$-dimensional maximally coherent state can be specified as,
+Generally, for a $d$-dimensional Hilbert space with a particular basis, $\{|i\rangle\}_{i=1,\cdots,d}$, a $d$-dimensional maximally coherent state can be specified as